-Recall the classic physics equation, "Force = mass \times acceleration."
-A force acting on a mass induces acceleration (i.e., the mass moves); acceleration acting on a mass induces a force (gravity gives our mass a weight).
+Recall the classic physics equation, "Force = mass × acceleration."
+A force acting on a mass induces acceleration (i.e., the mass moves); a mass that is accelerating is being acted upon by a force.
 Thus force and acceleration are closely related.
 A moving ball "wants" to travel in a straight line.
 Why does the ball in our example move in a circle?
 It is attached to the boy's hand by a string.
-The string applies a force to the ball, affecting it's motion: the string accelerates the ball.
+The string applies a force to the ball, affecting its motion: the string accelerates the ball.
 This is not acceleration in the sense of "it travels faster;" rather, this acceleration is changing the velocity of the ball.
 In what direction is this force/acceleration being applied?
 In the direction of the string, towards the boy's hand.

-The magnitude of the acceleration is related to the speed at which the ball is travelling.
+The magnitude of the acceleration is related to the speed at which the ball is traveling.
 A ball whirling quickly is rapidly changing direction/velocity.
 When velocity is changing rapidly, the acceleration must be "large."